 This was before large commercial fishing and before the building of great dams along the Spokane and Columbia rivers in the early 20th century.
 Now, the Spokane River no longer gets the chinook salmon.

-The changes to the fish stock in the river struck a blow to economies of the Intermountain Northwest.
-Early tourism to the City of Spokane had depended on visitors coming to see natural spectacle the chinook salmon swimming in large schools near the Falls.
+The changes to the fish stock in the river struck a blow to the economies of the Pacific Northwest.
+Early tourism to the City of Spokane had depended on visitors coming to see the natural spectacle of the chinook salmon swimming in large schools near the Falls.
 The native tribes in the area who counted on the fish for food and for trade experienced acute loss to an important part of their way of life.